krayin/krayin-docs/docs/1.x/api/getting-started-with-the-api.md

   | ----- | ----- |
   | token | true  |

-This will tell the Bagisto api to use the **JWT API guard**.
+This will tell the Krayin api to use the **JWT API guard**.
 If you are not passing this, the normal **customer guard** will be activated.

 So, let's try to authenticate the user by using **JWT**.
 Please send valid **User Agent** header in your request whether you are using postman, curl or some other clients.